dd3vahmad/ahmadrabiu.dev/src/content/projects/plicense/index.md

 Copypasting license content everytime you start a new project is repetitive and boring, since you even need to check if there any copyright information you need to change (It's a lot!).

-It is a simple, fast and powerful CLI tool for adding open-source licenses to your project.
+pLICENSE is a simple and fast CLI tool for adding open-source licenses to your project.

 ## Installation Options